tgstation/tgstation-server/README.md

 ### Pre-Requisites

+_Note: If you opt to use the Windows installer, all pre-requisites (including MariaDB) are provided out of the box._

 tgstation-server needs a relational database to store it's data.

 If you're just a hobbyist server host, you can probably get away with using SQLite for this.
 SQLite is bundled with TGS and simply requires you to specify where on your machine you want to store the data.